 2. Find the correct form and fill it out

 - Schedule C with Form 1040.
-If your business is a sole proprietorship or single-person LLC, you will use this form to report business income.
-To fill out this form you need to know the amount of income received, business expenses, and cost of goods.
+If your business is a sole proprietorship or single-person LLC, use this form to report business income.
+To fill out this form, you’ll need to know the amount of income earned, business expenses, and cost of goods.

 - Schedule SE with Form 1040.
 Self-employed individuals file this form with their income tax return (Form 1040) to calculate how much self-employment tax is due.

 - Form 1120.
-If the business is a corporation, Form 1120 is used to report the corporation’s income and losses.
+If your business is a corporation, Form 1120 is used to report its income and losses.
 The information needed includes gross receipts, business expenses for deductions, dividend information, and basic information about the corporation.

 - Form 1065.
 Businesses organized as a partnership use this form to report income.
 Similarly, this form requires information about total income received, losses, and deductions.

 - Form 941.
-Another form for businesses with employees is Form 941, where the employer reports withholding amounts from an employee’s wages.
+Form 941 is where employers report withholding amounts from employee wages.
 Taxes reported on this form include Social Security, Medicare, and income taxes.

 3. Know the filing deadlines

-There are many tax deadlines to know, and some are only applicable if you have a certain business structure or employees.
-Deadlines for filings can be annually or quarterly.
-Quarterly filings are typically on the 15th, but for 2023 the due dates are: April 18, July 15, October 15, and January 16, 2024 for the previous year’s fourth quarter.
+There are many tax deadlines.
+Some are only applicable if you have a certain business structure or employees.
+Deadlines for filings can be annual or quarterly.

 4. File your small business taxes